dsc/connect-compiler/README.md

     server.listen(6969);
 ````

-Of note, earlier versions of `connect` actually came with a module like this, but they do not any longer.
+Of note, earlier versions of `connect` actually came with a module like this, but not any longer.

 ## Installation